-Premiere announcement: “The Calm Before the Storm“, TO)pot 2026 Festival of Radical Soundwalks, “Walking with Silence”, production: Cona, venue: Cukrarna, Ljubljana (SI), September 2026
+Premiere announcement: “The Calm Before the Storm“, TO)pot 2026 Festival of Radical Soundwalks, “Walking with Silence”, production: Cona, venue: Cukrarna Gallery, Ljubljana (SI), September 2026

 The Angstmachine is a series of electroacoustic, quadraphonic compositions for a custom-made friction idiophone of the same name.
 The sonic material interweaves atmospheric field recordings with friction, oscillations, resonances, and restrained electronic processing.
 The composition unfolds as a processual layering of sound, in which performative gestures (strikes, slides, pressures, bowing, spins, and rotations) are transferred into the instrument, generating sensations of unrest, tension, and the foreboding of an approaching collapse.
-The instrument, tuned to 31edo, is simultaneously bowed, plucked, and struck; it produces pulsations, reverberations, and rhythms, along with unusual sonic landscapes.
+The instrument, tuned to 31edo, is simultaneously bowed, plucked, and struck; it produces pulsations, reverberations, and rhythms, making an unusual sonic landscape.

 1. The Calm Before the Storm, 22 min